 veggie burger on bun with avocado and lettuce

 Buffalo cauliflower burgers, but easier and more nutritious!
-These cauliflower veggie burger patties are protein-packed thanks to the addition of soft and creamy white beans.
+These cauliflower veggie burger patties are packed with fiber + protein thanks to the addition of soft and creamy white beans.
 They're fully vegan, soft and squishy but never crumbly and ready in 30 min.

 3.55 from 11 ratings